MgHt00/light-dark-theme/README.md

-# light-dark-theme
+# Switch between light and dark theme with CSS and JavaScript
-Code snippet to switch between light and dark theme with a toggle switch.
+This is a code snippet to switch between light and dark theme with a CSS toggle switch.
 Used JavaScript localStorage.